go-task/task/README.md

 ## Usage

 Create a file called `Taskfile.yml` in the root of the project.
-The `cmds` attribute should contains the commands of a task:
+The `cmds` attribute should contains the commands of a task.
+The example below allows compile a Go app and uses [Minify][minify] to concat and minify multiple CSS files into a single one.

 ```yml
 build: